 The primary job-related characteristic that increases varicose veins risk is lack of movement.
-This includes jobs like the first 7 in the above list that require you to stand all day, but it also includes jobs like the last two that require you to sit all day.
+This includes many of the jobs in the list above that require you to stand all day, but it also includes jobs like the last two that require you to sit all day.
 Either standing or sitting for a long time increases your risk for varicose veins.
 This is because staying in one position for a long time forces your veins to work harder to pump blood to your heart.

 Some studies found that the risk associated with standing for long periods is even worse if you are overweight.
 A 2014 Japanese study found that the combination of prolonged standing at work and overweight exacerbate varicose vein development.
 And a 2015 study of hairdressers concluded that “varicose veins in the legs of female hairdressers had a high prevalence, and it was associated with increasing age, family history of varicose disease, high blood pressure, and prolonged standing.”

-So if your job forces you to stand or sit all day, how can you protect yourself?
+If your job requires you to stand or sit all day, how can you protect yourself?

 Don’t despair, and feel that you have to quit your job.
 There are a number of things you can do to keep your blood pumping and prevent varicose veins: